niezgodam/pantry-tracker/README.md

-The Pantry Tracker is a web application designed to manage their pantry items.
+The Pantry Tracker is a web application designed to manage pantry items.

 ## Key Technologies:
 - ReactJS